Things to Do at Oklahoma City National Memorial & Museum

 Best Time to Visit

-Early morning or late afternoon for fewer crowds and better lighting for photography.
-Spring and fall offer pleasant weather for outdoor memorial viewing
+Early morning or late afternoon for fewer crowds and better lighting.
+Spring and fall offer the most comfortable weather for the outdoor memorial

 Suggested Duration